Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 The pressure pads hold the workpiece during cutting or forming.

 The stripper plate ejects the formed or trimmed parts from the punch after each stroke.
+It prevents the metal from sticking to the punch.

 The guide pins align the two halves of the die.